3DCoded/Happy-Hare/Blobing-and-Stringing.md

 New calibrated ooze reduction active until restart.
 Update mmu_parameters.cfg to persist
 ```

-Again referring back to the earlier ilustrations, although the calibration reported measurements, these would be shorter because of the filament residue that is always left behind in the extruder.
+Again referring back to the earlier ilustrations, although the calibration reports measurements, these would likely be shorter because of the filament residue that is always left behind in the extruder.
 The difference between the clean reading and the dirty one is what `toolhead_ooze_reduction` compensates for:

 <p align="center"><a href="https://github.com/moggieuk/Happy-Hare/wiki/Blobing-and-Stringing/Probe_Filament_Remains.png"><img src="Blobing-and-Stringing/Probe_Filament_Remains.png" alt="Probe Filament Remains" width="30%"></a></p>

 > [!TIP]
-> 1. You can run a dirty calibration as often as you like and to see if it is different with different filament types, changes to you tip forming macro, etc.
+> 1. You can run a dirty calibration as often as you like and to see if it differs with different filament types, changes you make to your tip forming macro, etc.
 > 2. If you are curious you can also use it as a trick way to measure the "filament\_remaining" after tip cutting.
 Just remember to use the `SAVE=0` option because you DON'T want to `toolhead_ooze_reduction` to include the cut piece of filament!

 <br>

-With the toolhead now properly configured you should experience better loading and uploading with reduction of blobbing and thus stringing.
-But there is more...
+With the toolhead now properly configured you should experience better basic loading and uploading with reduction of blobbing and thus stringing.
+However there is more...

 <br>